 The following table sets forth our selected historical consolidated financial and operating data as of the dates and for the periods indicated.
-You should read these data together with Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the notes thereto included in Part II.
-Item 8 of this filing.
-The selected historical consolidated statement of income data for each of the years in the three-year period ended December 31, 2010 and historical consolidated balance sheet data at December 31, 2010 and 2009 have been derived from our audited consolidated financial statements which are included elsewhere in this Annual Report Form 10-K. The selected historical consolidated statements of income data for the fiscal years ended December 31, 2007 and 2006 and historical consolidated balance sheet data as of December 31, 2008, 2007 and 2006 have been derived from our audited consolidated financial information not included in this Annual Report Form 10-K. Our historical results are not necessarily indicative of our future results.
+You should read these data together with Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the notes thereto included elsewhere in this Annual Report on Form 10-K. The selected historical consolidated statement of income data for each of the years in the three-year period ended December 31, 2011 and historical consolidated balance sheet data at December 31, 2011 and 2010 have been derived from our audited consolidated financial statements which are included elsewhere in this Annual Report on Form 10-K. The selected historical consolidated statements of income data for the fiscal years ended December 31, 2008 and 2007 and historical consolidated balance sheet data as of December 31, 2009, 2008 and 2007 have been derived from our audited consolidated financial information not included in this Annual Report on Form 10-K. Our historical results are not necessarily indicative of our future results.